pammacdotnet/TypstPaper/paper.typ

 / `#import "mymodule.typ": *`: functionality puts `functionality` directly in scope, so that the prefix is not needed anymore.
 / `#include "mymodule.typ"`: inlines the _content_ (and only the content) from `mymodule.typ`.

 Modules do not give the user/developer any way to mark items as public or private.
-Thus every `let` statement in the whole module is exported (_public_).
+Thus, every `let` statement in the whole module is exported (_public_).

 // Some users#footnote[https://justinpombrio.net/2024/11/30/typst.html] have suggested some _solutions_, such as extending `set/show` to user-defined functions (e.g., `set sequence(codon-sep: "-")`) and improving `show` to tweak elements without reimplementing them entirely, like adding decorations to headings robustly.